More common in the warm season

 The difficulty with predicting thunderstorms

-Thunderstorms are an integral part of our climate.
+Thunderstormsare an integral part of our climate.
 They play an important role in maintaining the water balance, and they exert a significant influence on nature as well as on our culture.
 Thunderstorms are an impressive natural phenomenon, but attempting to predict them even a few hours ahead can sometimes prove to be a challenge.
 Even when deploying state-of-the-art technology to analyse the structure and dynamics of thunderstorms with the help of weather data, the prediction of this locally developing phenomenon nevertheless requires a high level of temporal and spatial precision.
 This is where meteorology is pushed to its limits and meteorologists have to content themselves with highly generalised statements, which are often unsatisfactory to both the experts and the users.

 Warnings of severe thunderstorms

-Because it is difficult to make accurate forecasts, advance warnings of severe thunderstorms at Level 3 or 4 are issued for large regions when the conditions are right for thunderstorm development.
 With such warnings, the probability of one or more thunderstorms occurring in these regions is between 40% and 70%.
-When thunderstorms develop, Level 3 or 4 warnings are issued at very short notice for regions that are in the area of origin or along their path.
+These warnings are generally issued between 24 and 48 hours ahead.
+As soon as a thunderstorm develops, a Level 3 or 4 warning is issued at very short notice for regions that are in the area of origin or along its path.
 These warnings are usually issued 30 minutes to 2 hours in advance.
 Nevertheless, there are occasions when warnings are not issued soon enough, such as when a thunderstorm forms rapidly over a region without any prior indications.

-The advance warnings and warnings of severe thunderstorms also draw people’s attention to the dangers associated with wind gusts, hail and heavy rainfall.
-If an advance warning of severe thunderstorms has already been given, additional warnings of heavy rain and strong winds will not be issued.
-When these warnings are issued, it is important to follow the recommendations for behaviour.
+The advance and immediate warnings also contain information about the dangers associated with wind gusts, hail and heavy rain.
+If an advance warning of severe thunderstorms has already been issued, additional warnings of heavy rain and stormy winds will not be issued.
+When these warnings are issued, it is important to follow the the recommendations for behaviour.